 The Bassetlaw (North Notts) Railway Society was founded in 1974 by a group of local enthusiasts interested in promoting railways in the North Nottinghamshire area.
 The club is based in Retford and has its clubrooms on platform 1 of Retford Railway Station.

 The members of the club have interests which cover most aspects of railways both model and full size.
-Modeller’s within the society work in ‘Z’, ‘N’, ‘009’ ‘TT’, ‘00’ and ‘O’ gauges whilst other members collect historic Tri-ang, Hornby Dublo and Tinplate trains.
+Modeller’s within our Society work in ‘Z’, ‘N’, ‘009’ ‘TT’, ‘OO’, ‘EM’ and ‘O’ gauges whilst other members collect historic Tri-ang, Hornby Dublo and Tinplate trains.
 The 40+ strong membership has a variety of railway interests including live steam locomotive construction, steam, diesel & electric traction and railway photography.

 During the weekend groups of members are often out and about on travels visiting some of the UK’s interesting heritage railways, museums or model railways.